other8026/community-docs/content/_index.md

 featured = []

 +++
-A documentation website for GrapheneOS written by [other8026](https://discuss.grapheneos.org/u/other8026).
+A documentation website for GrapheneOS made by [other8026](https://discuss.grapheneos.org/u/other8026).

 This site isn't endorsed by the GrapheneOS project.
 The site is maintained and articles are written and kept up to date by other8026.